Databricks Workspace

 Live

-• Credentials stay vaulted: AES-256, resolved at request time, never in LLM context.
+• Credentials stay vaulted: AES-256 encrypted, resolved at request time, never stored in LLM context.

-• Scoped before every call: User permissions enforced.
-90-day audit trail.
+• Scoped before every call: Per-user permissions enforced automatically.
+90-day audit trail included.

 Databricks Workspace